 Did you know that the most popular time for bed is 10-11pm?
 More than a third of people go to bed at this time according to our 2017 Great British Bedtime Report which asked ‘what’s your usual weekday bedtime?’.

 However there a lot of night owls out there.
-Over a third (36%) go to bed later than this.
-Around two in 10 people stay up until 11pm-12am and 13% of you don’t go to bed until after midnight.
-However nearly two in 10 of us favour an early night going to bed at 9-10pm and 3% hit the sack before 9pm.
+Nearly half go to bed later than this.
+Around a third of us stay up until 11pm-12am and 18% of you don’t go to bed until after midnight.
+However nearly two in 10 of us favour an early night going to bed at 9-10pm and 2% hit the sack before 9pm.

-This backs up stats from our Great British Bedtime Report in 2013 which also found that 10-11pm was the preferred bed time for Britons.
+This backs up stats from our previous Great British Bedtime Report in 2013 which also found that 10-11pm was the preferred time for bed for Britons.

 This is an ideal time as it’s when your body temperature and the level of cortisol, the stress hormone, starts to drop.
 As the day darkens, your brain will also start to produce melatonin, the hormone you need to make you feel sleepy.